nqhed/awesome-frontend-structure/README.md

 <br/>

-# 🤏 What if your project is too small and hard to follow my structure?
+# 🤏 What if your project is too hard to follow my structure, or you want to use a simpler one?

 Just follow this article: [Recommended Folder Structure for React 2025](https://dev.to/pramod_boda/recommended-folder-structure-for-react-2025-48mc)